enguehard/enguehard.tf/content/authors/admin/_index.md

 - **14-15 Sep 23**.
 I organize a [workshop on advanced data collection methods at ENS de Lyon](talk/advanced-methods-workshop/).

 - **1 Sep 23**.
 I will present 'Endemic Violence' at the EHES meeting in Vienna.
 <details>
 <summary>Past news</summary>
 <br>
 - **22 Jul 23**.
 I presented 'Lewis and Malthus' at the Cliometric Society World Meeting in Dublin.
 - **28 Jun 23**.
 I presented 'Lewis and Malthus' at the LAGV in Marseille.
+- ** ** I presented 'Lewis and Malthus' at the Lewis Lab Graduate Workshop in Manchester.
+-

 </details>